 Connect your business with over 600 regional farmers, ranchers, gardeners, homesteaders and foodies by becoming a conference sponsor.
-There are several sponsorship options, we have not released the 2020 sponsorship packet, but you can reference our 2019 sponsor packet for more details.
+Please download our 2020 Sponsorship Packet for more details.

 Sponsors of the Sustainable Food & Farm Conference boost their brand recognition and help disseminate education about the benefits and latest techniques in sustainable agriculture through internationally recognized, dynamic speakers.

 Become a proud sponsor of this movement and help inspire more sustainable-minded farmers, gardeners and foodies!
 For more details, email Stephanie Stevens or call 530-265-2343.

 As a sponsor or exhibitor at the Sustainable Food & Farm Expo, you will have the opportunity to showcase your food and farm-related business or organization on Saturday, February 8th, the busiest day of the conference.
 Exhibitor tables are set up in the Main Hall, where conference-goers arrive for registration and spend their time between keynote presentations to buy refreshments, eat lunch, and attend the Expo.
 All keynote presentations are live-streamed in the Main Hall, so as an exhibitor, you don’t miss out on the content of the conference!
 The Expo is open to attendees from 8 am – 4:30 pm.

 “This is one of the best events like this we have attended.
 The raffle and the stamping of the conference passports was a great way to get people by our booth, and we were thrilled with the video display of the presentations out in the Expo area.” -California Solar Electric Company

 “I spent two times as much for another conference held in Sacramento.
 I had far less traffic at that event.
 At the Food and Farm Conference, I was able to open some eyes.” – Tehama County Recycle Services